TamakoHe/ESD-Lab3/Report.typ

 no load on the sensor, the $V_"pp"$ of amplified signal is $9 m V$, that is, the offset voltage $V_"offset"$.

-== Discussion
+Treat the sensor as a linear component, we can determine its characteristics just by plotting two pressure-voltage point.
+However, in real case, the sensor is not ideal, so that its characteristics figure in not a line, multi points should be measured to get a more accurate description of the sensor's voltage response to pressure.
+We connected the sensor with voltage supply of $plus.minus 5V$ as the excitation voltage and load the sensor with the loads of different weight.
+The amplified voltages and the loads' weights are listed in #ref(<table-wv>).
+#figure(caption: "Weight-Voltage")[#table(align:
+center, columns: 2)[Weight (kg)][Amplified voltage(mV)][0][9][0.5][423][1][605][1.5][708][2][749][2.5][852][3][910][3.5][1005][4][1053][4.5][1105]] <table-wv>
+/*
+test_out[1]=423
+test_out[2]=605
+test_out[3]=708
+test_out[4]=749
+test_out[5]=852
+test_out[6]=910
+test_out[7]=1005
+test_out[8]=1053
+test_out[9]=1105
+*/
+The weight-voltage relation is displayed in #ref(<fig-6>).
+#figure(caption: "Weight-voltage relation")[#image("plot1.png")]<fig-6>
+By linear regression with least squares method, the sensitive is approximately 205.9 $"mV/kg"$ Divided by the overall gain, the sensitive of the load cell is $205.9/240 approx 0.858 "mV/kg"$ == Discussion
+For task 2 and 3 that requiring constructing an instrument amplifier and measuring its characters.
+In our first attempt, we found that our op amp would output a sine wave of $V_"pp" approx 10 V$ whatever the input voltage was.
+Our DC power supply is $plus.minus 5$ which indicated that the gain
+is too high that the output would easily reach the limit.
+After solving the fatal issue that an $R_1$ was accidental short-cut, the output became normal.
+For complex circuit arrangements, designing a well-organized wire path is essential to the system's robustness.

+For task 3 and 4, we find that the load's weight-output voltage relation is not linear.
+The datasheet of this load cell says that the proper exciting voltage is 3\~10 V. That might caused by large exciting voltage of $5-(-5)=10 V$ which was near the upper bound.
 == Conclusion
+Through this lab session, we constructed an two-stage instrument amplifier with 3 op amp.
+And we also utilized this amplifier to measure the characters of a load cell.
+Amplifier which can make the signal larger without unexpected modification, is essential for signal processing and
+relative electronic industries.
+Understanding the principles of operation amplifier is the basic skills of electronic engineering.
 == References
 // https://en.wikipedia.org/wiki/Operational_amplifier
 // https://toshiba.semicon-storage.com/eu/semiconductor/knowledge/faq/linear_opamp/why-is-feedback-used-in-op-amps.html
 //
+//
+[1] Wikipedia, "Wikipedia," Online.
+Available: https://en.wikipedia.org/wiki/Operational_amplifier.
+[Accessed: Dec.
+5, 2024].\
+[2] Toshiba, "Why is feedback used in opamps," Online.
+Available: https://toshiba.semicon-storage.com/eu/semiconductor/knowledge/faq/linear_opamp/why-is-feedback-used-in-op-amps.html.
+[Accessed: Dec.
+5, 2024].\
+[3] Sensor and Control, "SC133 Micro Type Load Cell," Online.
+Available: https://akizukidenshi.com/goodsaffix/SC133-5kg%20load%20cell.pdf.
+[Accessed: Dec.
+5, 2024].
+== Appendix (Lab session photographs)
+#image("2024-12-05-22-43-29.png")
+#image("2024-12-05-22-43-52.png", height: 40%)
+#image("2024-12-05-22-44-16.png")
+#image("2024-12-05-22-44-49.png")
+#image("2024-12-05-22-44-59.png")